 RECONFIGURE THE BASEMENT

-If your basement is currently a deep dark hole, look into creating a coroner space.
+If your basement is currently a deep dark hole, look into creating a corner space.
 Put up dividers, decorative lamps, and a nice carpet and a very comfy bed.
 You can make your basement feel very cozy (even if it is currently not).
 You just need to use your imagination and some elbow grease.

 LOOK UP, WAY UP AND MAKE ROOM FOR GUESTS